JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 Learning to draw is really a matter of learning to see—to see correctly—and that means a good deal more than merely looking with the eye._”

 Prophets have also been called seers, which means “_seeers._” The prophet Daniel described the great kingdoms of this world as successive empires that he saw, or envisioned, as the statue of a man.
-Babylon’s King Nebuchadnezzar (ruling in Daniel’s time, circa 600 B.C.) was described as the head of gold; the Persian empire as the breast and arms of silver; the Greek as the waist and thighs of bronze; and the Roman Empire as legs of iron, terminating in feet of unstable mingled iron and clay ([135:3.2] (P. 1498).
+Babylon’s King Nebuchadnezzar (ruling in Daniel’s time, circa 600 B.C.) was described as the head of gold; the Persian empire as the breast and arms of silver; the Greek as the waist and thighs of bronze; and the Roman Empire as legs of iron, terminating in feet of unstable mingled iron and clay ([[UB 135:3.2](/en/The_Urantia_Book/135#p3_2)].
 In Daniel’s vision, the world kingdoms, came to an end when a “_rock from the mountain, not cut by human hands_” struck the feet of the image, whereupon the state of the worldly kingdoms collapsed and God’s everlasting kingdom was established in the earth.
 John wrestled to understand this image and vision, seeking to find his place in history, which he successfully did, as the forerunner of Christ.

 According to the Book, rugged John the Baptist read this description of the statue in the Scriptures “_a thousand times._” [Ibid] We should be willing to read it at least once.
 (See Daniel 2:32).